Last updated: February 2023

 Many people with migraine experience photophobia, an abnormal sensitivity to light.
 Photophobia can occur both during a migraine attack and between attacks, causing both natural and manufactured light to cause pain and discomfort.
 For some people, light may act as a trigger for a migraine attack.1,2

 Photophobia can cause people to avoid going outside on sunny days and seek shelter in darkened rooms.
 However, light isn’t always avoidable.
 One of the ways some people with migraine combat photophobia and prevent migraine attacks is by wearing tinted glasses.

 What research has been done on tinted glasses?

-Researchers have found that only certain wavelengths of light causes photophobia, which makes finding migraine glasses that filter these specific wavelengths very important.
-Currently, the FL-41 tint is the only known option that specifically targets this light without being too dark like sunglasses.
+Researchers have found that only certain wavelengths of light cause photophobia, which makes finding migraine glasses that filter these specific wavelengths very important.
+Currently, the FL-41 tint is the only known option that specifically targets this light without being too dark, like sunglasses.
 Outdoor FL-41 lenses are also available and offer more protection than regular sunglasses.
-However, sunglasses are designed to block the bright sunlight, and while they can be worn indoors, prolonged wear of sunglasses indoors may actually cause the eyes to become more sensitive to light, as the eyes adapt to the darker shading of sunglasses.
+However, sunglasses are designed to block bright sunlight, and while they can be worn indoors, prolonged wear of sunglasses indoors may actually cause the eyes to become more sensitive to light as the eyes adapt to the darker shading of sunglasses.